fahadkaleem/CodeWars/README.md

 # CodeWars
-Solutions for problems on Codewars.com in Python
+Solutions for problems on Codewars.com in Python and JavaScript